straightlab/compgenomics_minicourse/2021_edition/01_sherlockConnection.md

 echo $GROUP_SCRATCH
 ```

 Make a new folder for yourself, and move to that folder.
-For example for team CKO
+For example for team Straight
 ```
 mkdir -p teamStraight
 cd teamStraight